MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-open-the-dashboard.md

 **To open the MyAnalytics dashboard**

-1. In a web browser, open msit.myanalytics.microsoft.com.
-Your MyAnalytics dashboard opens to the Home page.
+1. In a web browser, open [msit.myanalytics.microsoft.com](https://msit.myanalytics.microsoft.com).
+Your personal MyAnalytics dashboard opens to the Home page.

 *In Outlook*